tanmayk26/tanmayk26/README.md

 </p>

-- 👯 Open to Data Scientist | Data Analyst | Data Engineering and other related roles
+- 👯 Open to Data Scientist, Data Analyst, Data Engineer, Machine Learning Engineer and other related roles
 - 🔭 I’m a Data Science Graduate Student at George Washington University, Washington D.C.
 - 👨🏽‍💻 I have 4 years of experience working in the field of Data Engineering & Data Analytics
 - 🌱 I have learned about Machine Learning, Data Mining, Data Warehousing, Statistics, Time Series Analysis & Modeling, and Cloud Computing.